 Mercy Health- Anderson Hospital: 7500 State Rd, Cincinnati, OH 45255

 Cesarean Section of first-time mothers giving birth to a single baby, at term, in the head-down position: 24%

 The rate of women who pursue a vaginal birth after cesarean section (VBAC): 19%

 The rate of women who are successful in their VBAC: 88%

 Episiotomy rate: 7%

 All this information is self-reported to me from the manager of labor and delivery.
 It has not been assessed for accuracy by a third party.

 Mercy Anderson follows the 10 steps for Successful Breastfeeding https://www.unicef.org/newsline/tenstps.htm, is Bag free and has a great reputation for those wanting a natural birth.
 It is also the home to Dr. Patridge and Dr. Varnau, http://bcwh.org/staff.htm who many homebirthers choose when they need a hospital birth.
 They are incredibly comfortable with allowing birth to unfold, while simultaneously being up to date on all the latest studies.
 Dr. Patridge is sure to keep the room laughing in the immediate postpartum, with her slightly crude jokes.

 University of Cincinnati Medical Center: 234 Goodman Street Cincinnati, OH 45219

-*Refused to answer my questions and does not self report to the public
+*Does not self report to the public